 </dfdl:newVariableInstance>

-All instances share the same name, type, and default value if provided, but they have distinct storage for separate values using a stack-like mechanism where a new instance is introduced for a model-group.
+All instances share the same name, type, and default value if provided, but they have distinct storage for separate values using a stack-like mechanism where a new instance is introduced for a model group.
 These new instances are associated with a schema component using dfdl:newVariableInstance.
 These instances have the lifetime of the schema component.
-While that schema component is being parsed/unparsed, the new variable instance is used and other variable instances for the same variable are not available.
+While that schema component is being parsed/unparsed, the new variable instance is used and other scoped variable instances for the same variable are not available.

-If the variable has a default value from its dfdl:defineVariable, this will used as the default value for any instances of the variable unless overridden when the instance is created using dfdl:newVariableInstance.

-Since an initial instance is created when the variable is defined, the use of dfdl:newVariableInstance is optional.
+Since an initial global instance is created when the variable is defined, the use of dfdl:newVariableInstance is optional.

 The dfdl:newVariableInstance annotation can be used on a group reference, sequence or choice only.
 It is a Schema Definition Error otherwise.